 Local's Guide to Cross Country Skiing in Fernie, BC

-Fernie features over 50km of cross country ski trails for all levels of Nordic skiers thanks to extensive expansion in recent years.
+Fernie features over 45km of cross country ski trails for all levels of Nordic skiers thanks to extensive expansion in recent years.

-There are five unique areas to Cross-country ski in Fernie: at the Elk Valley Nordic Centre, Fernie Alpine Resort, Fernie Golf Course, Montane Trails and Island Lake Lodge, plus a multi-use riverside dyke trail.
+There are four unique areas to Cross-country ski in Fernie: at the Elk Valley Nordic Centre, Fernie Alpine Resort, Fernie Golf Course, and Montane Trails, plus a multi-use riverside dyke trail.
 View the Winter Trail Map.

 Local Megan Lohmann and Johnny Shaw provide their perspective and passion for Nordic skiing in Fernie.
-Explore over 50km of groomed cross-country trails within 5 unique areas in Fernie.
+Explore over 45km of groomed cross-country trails within 4 unique areas in Fernie.

 The expanding Fernie cross country trail network at the Elk Valley Nordic Centre features over 9 kms of groomed trails including the Galloway Connector Trail — a direct link to Fernie Alpine Resort.
-This season welcomes a brand new warming hut!
 Head to Mt Fernie Provincial Park, just a couple kilometres west of Fernie, to access this great trail system.

 Fernie Alpine Resort has 9 kilometres of groomed trails located off of Lot 4 Parking Area.
 There are a few hills on both the short and long loop providing a good work-out.
 Trails are free to use and visitors are encouraged to use the resort facilities.